tomato-architecture/tomato-architecture-spring-boot-demo/README.md

 **NOTE:** To work with Kafka transparently from both local and container, add `127.0.0.1   broker` entry in `/etc/hosts` file.

-You can also start the application from commandline as follows:
+You can also start the application from the command-line as follows:

 ```shell
 $ ./mvnw spring-boot:run